How Dental Implants Work

 Of course in this time there have been improvements in the technology.
 For example, Dr. Scharf uses 3D imaging and virtual dental implant planning software to ensure the most precise placement possible.
 This also allows him to provide implants to patients who would not otherwise be candidates for implants because of diminished bone structure.

 Implants are typically more costly than alternatives for replacing missing teeth.
 But the value of an implant is much higher in the long run.
 This is because implants last much longer than bridges or traditional dentures.
 Once your implants are placed, you'll likely never have to spend the time or money having them redone.
 Still, Dr. Scharf understands this upfront cost can be prohibitive for some patients and so he will help with financing or payment options to reduce any hardship.

 Dr. Scharf has received extensive training in implantology.
 He has been successfully placing implants since 1988 and, through continuing education, is abreast of the most current information on implant dentistry.
 In recognition of his expertise in the area of dental implants, Dr. Scharf is a Clinical Assistant Professor in the Department of Implant Dentistry at New York University College of Dentistry, where he trains dental specialists in the art and science of placing and restoring dental implants.

-Dr. Scharf's expertise in implants is recognized overseas as well.
+Dental professionals around the world recognize Dr. Scharf's expertise in implants.
 He has lectured on the latest techniques in implant dentistry in such far-off places as India and Korea.
 Dr. Scharf is the Founder and President of the Long Island Dental Implants Study Club, an educational organization whose mission is to keep restorative dentists current on the latest developments in dental implants.